 Bingo!
-From a spiritual, cosmic, karma perspective, this is the real cause for most failure.
+From a spiritual, cosmic, karma perspective, this is the real cause of most failure.

 Handicapped by your beliefs

-There is no amount of work you can do to achieve your goals when fundamentally you’re handicapped with a belief that you can’t win, you’re not worthy, not good enough/smart enough etc., and it’s amazing how many of us come through the education system and loving homes with this very real and profound handicap.
+There is no amount of work you can do to achieve your goals when fundamentally you’re handicapped with a belief that you can’t win, you’re not worthy, not good enough/smart enough etc., and it’s amazing how many of us come from good educational backgrounds and loving homes with this very real and profound handicap.

 We don’t believe we can have what we want.

-So we either avoid trying all together and “get a job” or we go for what we want by stepping on the accelerator (working really hard) while also stepping on the brakes (by doubting our success).
+So we either avoid trying altogether and “get a job” or we go for what we want by stepping on the accelerator (working really hard) while also stepping on the brakes (by doubting our success).